laurenkolinger/3d/readme.md

 This script:

-1. Reads the tracking CSV file
+1. Reads the status file
 2. Groups chunks by site
-3. Creates new PSX projects in the output directory (configurable in config.py)
+3. Creates new PSX projects in the output directory (configurable in analysis_params.yaml)
 4. Copies the appropriate chunks from source projects to destination projects
-5. Updates the CSV file with progress information
+5. Updates the status file with progress information

 ### Straighten / scale models